Welcome from the Chair

 Belo Horizonte, Brazil

-We embarked on the first MDS-PAS Strategic Planning meeting held in Vancouver, BC, Canada, on April 14, 2016.
-Fourteen MDS-PAS members, representative of the MDS Pan American Section, spent one full day discussing and establishing the priorities, initiatives, and objectives for the section for the next four years, which are in line with the overall MDS strategic plan.
+In April 2016, we embarked on the first MDS-PAS Strategic Planning meeting to set the priorities, initiatives, and objectives for the section for the next four years, which are in line with the overall MDS Strategic Plan.
+Some of the goals are short term goals and some are long term goals, which we will continue to work on.

 - Increase partnership between North America and Latin America

-- Continue to develop thoughtful movement disorder education that will lead to increase knowledge and skills/management that will lead to better patient care
+- Continue to develop thoughtful movement disorder education that will lead to increased knowledge and skills/management in order to provide better patient care

 All my best wishes,